 The renewal fee is payable as mentioned before the expiration date.
-Thus, it can be said that the renewal fee should be paid before the start of every succeeding year.
-However, this period can be made extendable by six months by requesting an extension of time.
-During the pendency of the application for patent or if the patent has been granted after the expiry period of two years from the date of filing,
+Thus, it can be said that the renewal fee has to be paid before the start of every succeeding year.
+However, it may be noted that this period can be made extendable by six months by requesting an extension of time during the pendency of the application for patent or if the patent has been granted after the expiry period of two years from the date of filing,

-The renewal fee has to be paid within a period of three months of the date of recording in Patent Registration or within the extended period but not later than a period of nine months from the recording date.
+The renewal fee should be paid within a period of three months of the date of recording in Patent Registration or within an extended period but not later than a period of nine months from the recording date.

-The patentee of his legal representative may produce an application in the prescribed manner for the elapsed patient’s restoration.
-In the case where the patent was being held by two or more persons jointly then with the Controller’s leave, one or more of them without the joining by others may submit the application for restoration within a period of eighteen months from the date the patent has ceased to be effective.
-Although the renewal fees can be paid by any other person, the application for the restoration of the lapsed patent, the application has to be made mandatorily by the patentee or any of his appointed legal representative.
+The patentee of his legal representative may produce an application in the manner prescribed for the elapsed patent’s restoration.
+In case where the patent was being held by two or more persons jointly then with the Controller’s leave, one or more of them without joining by others, may submit the application for restoration within a period of eighteen months from the date the patent has ceased to be effective.

 You can use an application in the prescribed form for the restoration of patents on which should be stated the reasons for the application.
 These must be supported by evidence, and if that evidence does not accompany the application then the comptroller will specify a period within which it must be filed.
 A mere attempt to pay the renewal fees does not constitute an application for restoration.

-In the event, the request from the applicant for hearing within the permitted time is approved and the Controller after allotting the applicant’s hearing is satisfied on a prima facie basis that the applicant’s failure to pay fees for renewal is unintentional, he shall Opposition in Restoration.
+In the event the request from the applicant for hearing within the permitted time is approved and the Controller after allotting the applicant’s hearing is satisfied on a prima facie basis that the applicant’s failure to pay fees for renewal is unintentional, he shall file for Opposition in Restoration.

 It is observed that at any time within the period of two months from the publication date of the applicant, any interested person can give notice of opposition in the prescribed Form.

-A notice copy related to the opposition shall be delivered to the applicant by the controller.
+A copy of notice related to the opposition shall be delivered to the applicant by the controller.

-The specified procedure related to pertaining to written statement filing, reply statement filing, leaving evidence, hearing and costs shall to the required extent apply to the opposition’s hearing under the terms as applicable to the opposition proceeding’s hearing.
+The specified procedure pertaining to written statement filing, reply statement filing, leaving evidence, hearing and costs shall, to the required extent, apply to the opposition’s hearing under the terms as applicable to the opposition proceeding’s hearing.
 Therefore publish the application.